 What's the point of all this?
 Nothing.
 Absolutely nothing.
 Valentine's Day is just another way for companies to make money off of our guilt.
 I mean, wouldn't you rather receive a token from your love on some arbitrary day of the year for no reason?
 I think I would (aside from the social ridicule suffered in the office being the ONLY one not to receive flowers on V-Day) Plus, I hate Valentine's Day and wanted to write about it and in the process got to look at a lot of pictures of female butts although I think some of them were men (for the life of me I just don't get how they get rid of all the hair...I mean ALL the hair!)

-Having said that, Happy Valentine's Day to The Wif - my best friend and my love-ee.
+Having said that, Happy Valentine's Day to my wife - my best friend and my love-ee.